jharwell/sierra/docs/src/tutorials/project/main_config.rst

            attr_change:

              # The ``__controller__`` tag in the ``--template-input-file`` is
              # REQUIRED.
-It's purpose is to allow the same template input file to
+It's purpose is to allow the same template input file
-             # be used by multiple controller types and to allow SIERRA to
+             # to be used by multiple controller types and to allow SIERRA to
-             # automatically populate the library name that ARGoS will look for to
+             # automatically populate library/executable names for use during
-             # find the controller C++ code based on the ``--project`` name .
+             # stage2 based on the ``--project`` name.
              - ['.//controllers', '__controller___', 'FizzBuzz']

          # Sets of graphs common to multiple controller categories can be